freenet/freenet-core/README.md

 Build Locutus apps with familiar tools like [React](https://reactjs.org/) or [Vue.js](https://vuejs.org/), and can be "bridged" to the legacy centralized apps they replace.

-### Architecture

-A decentralized, scalable key-value store in which values are arbitrary data we call *state*, and keys are *cryptographic contracts* that control the creation and modification of its associated state.
-Contracts are implemented in [Web Assembly](https://webassembly.org/).
-Any participant in the network can request a contract's state, and also *subscribe* to state changes.

-Locutus is implemented in Rust and will be available across all major operating systems, desktop and mobile.

 ### Applications

 Examples of what can be built on Locutus include: